The Task Force on Climate-Related Financial Disclosures (TCFD)

 The Future of ESG Disclosure: Summation of the ISSB and the TCFD Framework

 The ISSB’s takeover of the TCFD framework is expected to have a substantial impact.
-Due to mandatory disclosure obligations, organizations face increased pressure to manage their ESG risks and opportunities.
+Due to mandatory disclosure obligations, organisations face increased pressure to manage their ESG risks and opportunities.
 A greater scope will guarantee that firms provide information on all ESG variables material to their company and will make it easier for investors and stakeholders to compare the sustainability performance of different businesses.

 Although the work of the ISSB is still in its early phases, it has the potential to significantly contribute to the battle against climate change and other ESG concerns.
 In the near future, TCFD reporters should expect to be reporting under the ISSB standards.